giftnuss/foodsharing/chat/README.md

 # WebSocket server (chat)

 This directory contains a node.js server written in TypeScript to handle WebSocket connections to clients.
-These connections are used in order to push updates to clients (e. g. browser windows or the Android app).
+These connections are used in order to push updates (e. g. new chat messages or bell notifications) to clients (e. g. browsers or the Android app).

 ## Setup
 ### How to run yarn?